martin-at-schorsch/ha-zte-ng-router/README.md

 - **ZTE G5 Max**
 - **ZTE G5 Ultra**

 > ⚠️ Support depends on **firmware version and operator customizations**.
 ISP-branded devices may restrict or disable parts of the local HTTP API.
+Please keep in mind that while this integration is running, you will be logged out from the webui on every poll as only a single login is allowed on these devices.

-If you successfully use this integration with a listed model and specific firmware, consider contributing that information via an issue or pull request.
+If you face any issue with this integration, consider contributing that information via an issue.

 ## Installation